Pulmonary Embolism – Diagnosis, Symptoms, and Treatment

 - Coughing up blood (hemoptysis)

 The pain can worsen on deep breathing or inspiration – a phenomenon called pleuritic chest pain.
 Patients with pulmonary emboli typically have elevated heart rates (tachycardia) and low oxygen levels (hypoxia).
-Large pulmonary emboli can cause heart failure and sudden death.

 If your doctor suspects pulmonary embolism based on symptoms and signs, they may call 911 and direct you to the nearest emergency department for further evaluation.
 This is a medical emergency that typically requires hospitalization.